-The only coworking, private office and event space in SoNo, Connecticut’s Design District and Google eCity for professionals making a positive impact and growing their businesses.
+The first coworking, private office, and event space in SoNo, Connecticut’s Design District and Google eCity for professionals making a positive impact and growing their businesses.
 Our members make change happen in our private offices, dedicated desk and flex pass coworking space, and event space.
 We’re also a go-to solution for those who need conference room space on a regular basis or on the fly.
+In addition, we provide event space with conference room and kitchen access for trainings, launch meetings, and special projects on a daily or weekly basis.

 SONO SPACES SOUTH was founded in 2016 by Karl Heine and Bob Walker of Surveys & Forecasts, LLC.
 Karl met Bob when he licensed a desk at SoNo Spaces North in 2015.
 They formed Space Partners LLC to launch 5,000 Square Feet of additional coworking space at 23 South Main Street in downtown SoNo.